Benchmarking for your Business

 There are many ways to conduct benchmarking for your business among these are Internal, Technical, Competitive, and Strategic.

-Internal Benchmarking basically looks at the internal processes and practices throughout the different areas of their own company and measure how efficient the systems and processes are, further, this continuous approach leads to improvement in the processes and structure of the company and fill in any gaps to get things done.
+Internal Benchmarking basically looks at the internal processes and practices throughout the different areas of their own company.
+IT measures the efficiency of systems and processes.
+This continuous approach leads to improvement in the structure of the company and fill in any gaps to get things done.

 Technical Benchmarking is a technique used to test your product and compare it to several relative products based on technical criteria.
 This type of benchmarking is expected to be implemented during System Development, Proposal Preparation or Product selection.